Follow the step by step process or choose what situation that best describes you:

 Subjects that may be tested on the Minnesota bar exam include:

-You must apply online through the Minnesota State Board of Law Examiners’ website to take the Minnesota bar exam.
+You must first register through the Applicant Portal at the Minnesota State Board of Law Examiners’ website to take the Minnesota bar exam.
+Then you may fill out the application, typed only, and make sure to save a copy to your computer before filling it out.
+Print it and complete the additional sections prior to mailing it in with any supplemental documents or forms required.
 If you wish to take the July bar exam, you must file by March 15 to avoid a late fee.
 The final deadline is May 1.
 If you wish to take the February bar exam, you must file by October 15 to avoid a late fee.
 The final deadline is December 1.
-The exam fee is $500, and the late fee is $150.
+The exam fee is $500 ($600 if you wish to use your own laptop), and the late fee is $150.
 Be sure to submit all additional supplemental documentation requested by the deadlines above.
 Mail them to: Minnesota State Board of Law Examiners, 180 East 5th Street, Suite 950, St. Paul, MN 55101.

 Multistate Professional Responsibility Exam (MPRE)

 Before the Minnesota state bar will admit you, you must pass the Multistate Professional Responsibility Exam (MPRE) with a scaled score of at least 85.
 Apply online to take this test.
-It is offered in the following locations:
+Testing centers will be listed once you begin the application process.

 Admission on Motion